Deformations of algebras in noncommutative geometry

 \subsection{Gauge equivalence}

 Recall from Example \ref{ex:flatconn} the example of flat connections with values in $\mfg = \Lie G$ as solutions of the Maurer-Cartan equation.
-In that situation, one has a clear notion of equivalence of connections, namely gauge equivalence: for $\gamma: X \to G$ a map, and $\gamma^{-1}: X \to G$ the composition with the inversion on $G$,
+In that situation, one has a clear notion of equivalence of connections, namely gauge equivalence: for $\gamma: X \to G$ a map, and $\iota: G \to G$ the inversion map,